 New paintings, drawings, photography, art installations, and performances demonstrate the intense study by teens participating in Hyde Park Art Center’s courses on Art & Restorative Justice and Photography, in addition to our in-house arts mentorship programs: ArtShop and Youth Art Board.
-Under the supervision of artists Carris Adams and Joshua Slater, teens exercise their creative voices as they process the current socio-political climate and respond to current events through their artwork presented in the exhibition.
+Under the supervision of teaching artists and staff, teens exercise their creative voices as they process the current socio-political climate and respond to current events through their artwork presented in the exhibition.

 The Reva and David Logan Foundation